You know those kitchen cabinets or that retro piece of furniture has great potential somewhere under those multiple layers of paint.

 But if you’re up for a challenge, maybe this is the DIY job to attempt on a lazy Sunday afternoon.
 While you will need a few hand tools and consumable items, but you won’t have to break the bank to complete such a project.

 Who knows, if you succeed with unraveling the best of what’s underneath the exterior and restoring the wood’s authentic rustic look, you might be able to create something super unique as a special DIY gift for a friend or family member?

 Can you transport the piece easily?
 You could take a door off the hinges or put a bookcase in a truck to deliver it to a professional to do the work.

 Does the wood piece contain elaborate detail?
 You’ll face a significant challenge if the wood features intricate carving and crevices.
 You may need the services of a professional with a vat large enough to soak the item in a chemical paint stripper for satisfactory results.

 If the answer to either of these questions is YES, you should consider letting an expert handle removing paint from wood at a professional site.

 Do you have an adequate amount of room in your home environment that you can spare as a space where you can remove paint through the use of a strong-smelling stripper?

-Remember that the process of removing the layers of old paint finish with steel wool or a utility knife, followed by using a sander or sandpaper on the wood, will be extremely messy and may be damaging if the debris touches other surfaces or furniture.
+Remember that the process of removing the layers of an old paint finish with steel wool or a utility knife, followed by using a sander or sandpaper on the wood, will be extremely messy and may be damaging if the debris touches other surfaces or furniture.

 Do you need to finish your project by a deadline?
 Are you working on something that would be a hassle to remove?

-One option would be to hire a professional to come to your site to do the work, since a pro can remove paint and add a new finish much more efficiently then you can, as a general rule.
+One option would be to hire a professional to come to your site to do the work, since a pro can remove paint and add a new finish much more efficiently than you can, as a general rule.